sinch/ios-conferencecalling-so/readme.md

 @property (weak, nonatomic) IBOutlet UITextField *userName;
 - (IBAction)login:(id)sender;
 ```

-When the user clicks, his or her username will be set to
+When the user clicks, their username will be set to
 **LoginViewController.m**

 ```objectivec